 Ques.31.
 What is decision table testing?

 Ans.
-Decision table testing is a type of specification based test design technique or black box testing technique in which testing is carried out using decision tables showing application's behaviour based on different combination of input values.
+Decision table testing is a type of specification based test design technique or black box testing technique in which testing is carried out using decision tables showing application's behavior based on different combination of input values.
 Decision tables are particularly helpful in designing test cases for complex business scenarios involving verification of application with multiple combinations of input.

 Ques.32.
 What is a cause effect graph?